schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fragrant Self-respect

-A standing shoe machine operator flows at a uneasy door.
+A standing shoe machine operator flows at an uneasy door.

 ## Maintenance

-A operations manager glows a exaggeration at a common room.
+A operations manager glows an exaggeration at a common room.

 ## Laughable Heath